DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ### Create an Okta account

 First, sign up for [a free Okta developer account](https://www.okta.com/free-trial/customer-identity/).
 You can of course skip this section if you already have one.
-Beware, free Okta developer accounts are bound to [rate limits](https://developer.okta.com/docs/reference/rate-limits/) but it should not be a problem for a demo.
+Beware, Okta enforces [rate limits](https://developer.okta.com/docs/reference/rate-limits/) that are obviously lower for free developer accounts than for paid accounts but they should not be a problem for a demo.

 # Configure Okta instance for ODM (Part 1)